 The sector plan states that, "All new development and redevelopment of existing structures within the D-D-O Zone should comply with the general intent and goals of the development district standards and the Greenbelt Metro Area and MD 193 Corridor sector plan.
 Development must show compliance with the development district standards during the detailed site plan process...Redevelopment, rehabilitation, and renovation of existing structures are all forms of development.
-Wherever a conflict between the Greenbelt Metro Area and MD 193 Corridor D-D-O Zone, and the Prince George's County Zoning Ordinance or Landscape Manual occurs, the D-D-O Zone shall prevail," (p.
-202).
-The goals for the Economic Development Vision include the goal, "Facilitate the revitalization and redevelopment of existing commercial properties to improve pedestrian accessibility, foster a sense of place, and enhance the competitiveness of area businesses," (p.
-147).
-As designed, the proposed restaurant is contrary to the goals of the sector plan.
-The cumulative effects of large building setback, multiple driveways and large multiple signs reinforce the redevelopment's autooriented qualities, and would diminish the community's vision for a pedestrianaccessible environment.
-The applicant should be encouraged to explore creative design solutions to meet the standards of the D-D-O Zone.
+Wherever a conflict between the Greenbelt Metro Area and MD 193 Corridor D-D-O Zone, and the Prince George's County Zoning Ordinance or Landscape Manual occurs, the D-D-O Zone shall prevail," (page 202).
+The goals for the Economic Development Vision include the goal, "Facilitate the revitalization and redevelopment of existing commercial properties to improve pedestrian accessibility, foster a sense of place, and enhance the competitiveness of area businesses," (page 147).
+As designed, the restaurant herein approved is in concert with the goals of the sector plan.
+Though the approval grants various amendments to the development disrict standards, it will not diminish the community's vision for a pedestrian-accessible environment.

-Comment: See Finding 8 for a full discussion of the requests for amendments to development district overlay standards.
-The drive-through service included in this DSP meets the D-D-O Zone standards for location and vehicle stacking area.
+See Finding 8 for a full discussion of the requests for amendments to development district overlay standards.
+The drive-through service included in this DSP approval meets the D-D-O Zone standards for location and vehicle stacking area.